 This is a great video!
 These rules, in my opinion, is not too different from the ridiculous 'Obedient Wives Club' controversy in Malaysia.
 These are all efforts to oppress, label, and belittle women's existence and intelligence in a society.

 "Ridiculing hysteria" is a healthy thing to do.
 By posting this around the internet they will achieve their objective - I hope.
-But the actual performance will probably have been interpreted negatively by the spectators at the time.Anyway, hysteria won in the end, right?
+But the actual performance will probably have been interpreted negatively by the spectators at the time.

 you have a problem with sisters practicing niqab, for which you post this filth wheren men wearing niqab are dancing there by promoting them?
 Sort your stupid self out or dont come back on this forum

 Anon: Oh dear, I'm really sorry you had to go through that.
 It's hard when people interpret things differently.
 I have a feeling the people who banned you didn't even watch the video until the end and jumped into conclusions.
 Don't worry, inshaAllah you'll be part of a forum where people are a bit more open-minded and don't jump into conclusions so easily!